sean-parent/notebook/better-code-class/99-discussion-notes.md

 discover the properties of good code as we go along, by looking at real examples.

+- we're trying to get to some some universal truths about about good programming.
+- We believe these truths exist, but they are always manifest within some system of real-world constraints.
+- It's important to distinguish situational compromises from universal truth.

 ## What to expect
 ### Programming Language